 - Applied Chemistry / Analytical Chemistry

 8. BLACKSMITHING / METALSMITHING

-Both metalsmithing and blacksmithing programs emphasize development of hand skills, and work to enhance the student’s aesthetic values, critical thinking and dialogue abilities, as well as their technical skills.
+Both metalsmithing and blacksmithing programs emphasize the development of hand skills and work to enhance the student’s aesthetic values, critical thinking and dialogue abilities, as well as their technical skills.
 Students learn a broad spectrum of skills and techniques using traditional forms and materials to more modern experiential approaches.
 Learning these skills produces artists and craftspeople with a highly developed understanding of their craft and creativity.